dials/dials/doc/sphinx/dials_scale_user_guide.rst

 **Controlling partials**
-By default, reflections with a partiality above 0.4 are included in the output datafiles and merging statistics from dials.scale.
-This threshold can be changed with the command:
+By default, reflections with a partiality above 0.4 are included in the output data files and merging statistics from dials.scale.
+This threshold can be changed with the parameters:

 - :samp:`partiality_threshold=0.95`  Disregard all measurements with partialities below this value.